WHAT DOES ELEC DO?

 Benjamin (Ben) Criswell

-Ben is a 3L at Lewis & Clark Law School, the Online Journal Editor of Environmental Law, and a co-founder of Optimotive and Environmental Amicus.
-While pursuing a J.D., Ben worked at the U.S. District Court for the District of Oregon, Vestas-American Wind Technology, and the Small Business Legal Clinic.
+Ben recently graduated with honors from Lewis & Clark Law School, where he was the Online Journal Editor of Environmental Law.
+While earning his J.D., Ben worked at the U.S. District Court for the District of Oregon, Vestas-American Wind Technology, and the Small Business Legal Clinic.
 Ben has also authored law review articles on topics including electricity transmission planning and energy storage resources.
 His undergraduate thesis, researched while working at the Oregon Department of Environmental Quality, explores salmon and hydropower management in the Columbia River Basin.